dora2ios/ayakurume/README.md

 full rootfs r/w (fakefs), tweak injection etc...

 ## Attention
-It's veey likely that there are mistakes in the code, it's recommended to debug in serial (because the device-side verbose boot is not able to follow SpringBoard's startup)
+It's very likely that there are mistakes in the code, so it's recommended to debug in serial (because the device-side verbose boot is not able to follow SpringBoard's startup).

 ## Supported Environment
 - iPhone 6s (iPhone8,1/N71AP) 15.7.1